Skip to content

 • gender identity

-What is the difference between a hate crime or hate incident?
+The difference between hate crime or a hate incident

 A hate crime is a criminal offence where anyone believes the victim has been targeted due to any one of the factors identified above.